-To achieve this water conservation goal, IEUA is working closely with the following local retail water agencies: the cities of Chino, Chino Hills, Ontario, and Upland, Cucamonga Valley Water District, Monte Vista Water District, Fontana Water Company and the San Antonio Water Company.
+To achieve this water saving goal, IEUA is working closely with the following local retail water agencies: the cities of Chino, Chino Hills, Ontario, and Upland, Cucamonga Valley Water District, Monte Vista Water District, Fontana Water Company and the San Antonio Water Company.

-In partnership with the Metropolitan Water District, the State of California and the local retail water agencies of the Chino Basin, IEUA is offering special conservation rebates that will reward residential customers for using water efficient toilets, clothes washers and other appliances and reward business customers for using water brooms and installing other water efficient appliances.
+In partnership with the Metropolitan Water District, the State of California and the local retail water agencies of the Chino Basin, IEUA is offering special water saving rebates that will reward residential customers for using water efficient toilets, clothes washers and other appliances and reward business customers for using water brooms and installing other water efficient appliances.